Cleanse Fold and Manipulate: Music

 Cleanse Fold and Manipulate explores a number of different topics concerning medicine, society, and politics.
 The song "First Aid" addresses what was the growing AIDS epidemic of the 1980s, while "Second Tooth" concerns with the struggles faced by Vietnam War veterans, namely post-traumatic stress.
 The song "Deep Down Trauma Hounds" was written following a string of teenage suicides in the United States.
-Nivek Ogre, the group's vocalist and songwriter, said of the suicides:
+Nivek Ogre, the group's vocalist, said of the suicides:

 It seemed very scary to me that all these kids had such a bleak prospect on their future.
 I was on the tail-end of the generation that grew up with Walt Disney and Fantasia and Bambi and all those things that were so beautiful and important to grow up with.
 You need those things to perpetuate [yourself] through the years when you become cynical, instead kids are just growing up into this dark world.

 Other songs on the album pay homage to horror films.
 The song "The Mourn" is based on the Japanese extreme horror movie Flower of Flesh and Blood from the Guinea Pig film series.
 According to the group, the film was the closest they had ever come to seeing what they felt was a real snuff movie.
 Footage from the film has since been used in their live shows.